AdaCore/spark2014/docs/lrm/source/introduction.rst

 Hence, it must be possible within the language to indicate what parts are (intended to be) in and what parts are (intended to be) out, of |SPARK|.

-The default is to assume all of the program text is in |SPARK|, although this could be overridden.
-A new aspect  *SPARK_Mode* is provided, which may be applied to a unit declaration or a unit body, to indicate when a unit declaration or just its body is not in SPARK and should not be analyzed.
+The default is to assume none of the program text is in |SPARK|, although this can be overridden.
+A new aspect  *SPARK_Mode* is provided, which may be applied to a unit declaration or a unit body, to indicate when a unit declaration or just its body is in SPARK and should be analyzed.
 If just the body is not in |SPARK| a
 |SPARK| compatible contract may be supplied on the declaration which facilitates
 the analysis of units which use the declaration.
 The tools cannot check that the the given contract is met by the body as it is not analyzed.
 The burden falls